staticbackendhq/core/README.md

 ## How it works / dev workflow

 The main idea is that StaticBackend is your backend API for your applications.
-A performant free and open-source self-hosted Firebase alternative.
+It handles common web/mobile building blocks so you do not have to re-implement them.

 _Note that it can also be used from your backend code as well._

-Once you have an instance running and your first app created, you may install the JavaScript client-side library:
+Once you have an instance running and your first app created, you may install the JavaScript client-side library for example:

 ```shell
 $> npm install @staticbackend/js